 Employee and consumer advocates have been screaming for years about the harsh realities of arbitration clauses.
 We’ve decried them for being secret; for being unfair; and unconscionable and unconstitutional.
 Like the frog in the slowly heated pot of water, the public has remained idle in the face of an unprecedented erosion of their rights.
 Traction in the media has been hard to come by, and it has been worse among Congressional leaders.

 Turns out all we needed was a little pom-pom pizazz.
 The media has latched onto the allegations being made by Lacy T., a former Oakland Raider cheerleader and member of the team’s Raiderettes.
-Lacy T. has filed a class action lawsuit against the Raiders for wholesale violations of the California Labor Code – failing to pay minimum wage for all required hours worked, failing to pay overtime, failing to provide mandated meal and rest breaks, making illegal deductions from wages for a laundry list of “infractions,” as well as for costs the employer is required to cover, and failing to pay wages on time.
+Lacy T. has filed a class action lawsuit (check another example of class action trials – Xarelto lawsuits) against the Raiders for wholesale violations of the California Labor Code – failing to pay minimum wage for all required hours worked, failing to pay overtime, failing to provide mandated meal and rest breaks, making illegal deductions from wages for a laundry list of “infractions,” as well as for costs the employer is required to cover, and failing to pay wages on time.

 The case has garnered an extraordinary amount of attention, considering the abuses alleged are endemic to low wage positions in many industries.
 Undoubtedly, the intense media interest is fueled by the NFL’s high profile, the fact that every story provides an opportunity to display pictures of the Raiderettes in uniform, and the prospect that this wage dispute may provide titillating details of the Raiders’ demeaning treatment of its cheerleaders.
 As the NFL knows, sex sells.
 Even if it doesn’t pay enough to buy gruel.